 Q: Is there an Asian Championship?

 A:Yes!
-The International History Bee and Bowl will hold its fourth annual Asian Championships in June 2017.
-For the most up to date information on the Championships, see the tab on the menu bar.
+The International History Bee and Bowl will hold its fifth annual Asian Championships from June 15-17, 2018 at the JW Marriott Khao Lak Resort and Spa in Thailand.
+For the most up to date information on the Championships, see the tab on the menu bar or click here.

 Q: How do we qualify for the International History Olympiad?
 When and where will it be held?

-The Olympiad is held every two years in July; the 2016 Olympiad is in Hawaii, the 2018 Olympiad will be in Europe.
-The 2020 Olympiad isn’t set yet.
+The Olympiad is held every two years in July; the 2018 Olympiad will be in Berlin, Germany from July 14-22.
+The dates and site of the 2020 Olympiad are not set yet.

 Q: Aside from the Olympiad, can we play in other tournaments in the USA?
 What about other places outside Asia?

-If you have already competed in Asia during the current school year and then transfer to a school outside of Asia and would like to compete in IHBB (or NHBB within the USA) for your new school before the end of the summer of 2016, please contact email@example.com to determine if this would be possible or present a problem due to repeated question sets.
+A: Not normally, but if you have already competed in Asia during the current school year and then transfer to a school outside of Asia and would like to compete in IHBB (or NHBB within the USA) for your new school before the end of the summer of 2018, please contact firstname.lastname@example.org to determine if this would be possible or present a problem due to repeated question sets.